August 2009

 is, admittedly, a shared

-we can be there year-round, twenty-four hours a day, and most of the
+share.
+We can be there year-round, twenty-four hours a

-others that we share this facility with just aren't there or spend most
+day.
+Most of those that we share this facility with just

-of their time on their boats, so we never feel crowded; but at the same
+of their time on their boats when they're around, so we never feel

 time, we have a dock community of

-acquaintances to share a story and a laugh with whenever we're in the
+acquaintances to share a story and a laugh with when we're in the

 has various rooms, like the Sailor's

-bar - and the drinks are less than half of the cost in a
+bar.
+The drinks are less than half of what they cost in

 restaurant.
 There's a downstair deck